Setting automatic beam behavior

 Conducting signs, measure grouping signs

 If the Measure_grouping_engraver is included in one of the display contexts, measure grouping signs will be created.
 Such signs ease reading rhythmically complex modern music.
-In the example, the 9/8 measure is grouped in two different patterns using the two different methods, while the 5/8 measure is grouped according to the default setting in scm/time-signature-settings.scm:
+In the example, the 9/8 measure is grouped in two different patterns using the two different methods, while the 5/8 measure is grouped according to the default setting in scm/time-signature-settings.scm.
+For the 4/4 measure you have to explicitly set beatBase to eighths so that the bar’s irregular pattern gets displayed.

 \score {